 Glass Lewis is the world's choice for governance solutions.
-We enable institutional investors and publicly listed companies to make sustainable decisions based in research and data.
+We enable institutional investors and publicly listed companies to make informed decisions based on research and data.
 We cover 30,000+ meetings each year, across approximately 100 global markets.
 Our team has been providing in-depth analysis of companies since 2003, relying solely on publicly available information to inform its policies, research, and voting recommendations.